Login to Complete a Submission or to Access Judging Panel

 AMERICAN JEWISH STUDIES Celebrate 350 A nonfiction book about the Jewish experience in North America.

-*ANTHOLOGIES & COLLECTIONS A book of essays, biographies, short stories, or other collected works by more than one author.
+*ANTHOLOGIES & COLLECTIONS A book of essays, biographies, short stories, or other collected works by one or more authors.
 The award is given to the editor of the collected works.

 BOOK CLUB AWARD The Book Club Award recognizes an outstanding work of fiction or nonfiction that inspires meaningful conversation about Jewish life, identity, practice, or history.
 The Award recognizes the power of books to inspire Jewish community and thought-provoking discussions.